Invariant embeddings of unimodular random planar graphs: Introduction

-\begin{remark} It is well-known that an infinite unimodular random graph can have only 1,2 or infinitely many ends, \cite{AL}.
+\begin{remark} It is well-known that an infinite unimodular random graph can have only 1, 2 or infinitely many ends, \cite{AL}.
 As mentioned earlier, Theorems \ref{dichotomy0} and \ref{dichotomy} do not cover the case of 2 ends and infinitely many ends.
-If a unimodular random planar graph $G$ has infinitely many ends almost surely then it is nonamenable.
+If a unimodular random planar graph $\G$ has infinitely many ends almost surely, then it is nonamenable.
 There are examples where a unimodular embedding into $\H^2$ is possible, and examples when it is not (and similarly for invariant embeddings and for tilings).
-For the latter, let $G$ be the free product of a transitive hyperbolic tiling and a single edge.
+For the latter, let $G$ be the free product of the edge graph of a transitive hyperbolic tiling and a single edge, and $\G$ be supported in this single transitive graph.
 It is easy to check that any planar embedding of this graph is such that the embedded vertices have infinitely many accumulation points.
-Hence there is no invariant embedding or unimodular embedding with no accumulation points for this graph.
+Hence there is no locally finite invariant embedding or unimodular embedding for this graph.
 On the other hand, the 3-regular tree $T_3$ does have an invariant embedding into $\H^2$, which simply gives rise to a unimodular embedding.
-To see such an invariant embedding, consider an invariant copy of the hyperbolic tiling of degree 3 and codegree 7.
-(For a unimodular embedding of $T_3$ just fix the tiling, with a vertex in the origin.)
-Take its Free Uniform Spanning Forest $T$, which is a spanning tree by Theorem 5.13 of \cite{AHNR2}.
-The invariant embedding of $G$ defined an invariant embedding of $T$ as well.
-Every vertex of $T$ has maximum degree 3, and there exists vertices of degree 3.
-An invariant spanning tree of a nonamenable transitive graph, such as $T$, has infinitely many ends.
-Hence there exist vertices $v$ with 3 infinite paths starting from $v$ that are pairwise inner disjoint.
-Consider the subtree $T'$ of $T$ , which is the union of all these triples of paths over such vertices $v$.
-Then $T'$ is a tree of maximal degree 3 and minimal degree 2, and it is invariantly embedded in $\H^2$.
-It is easy to see that one can define an invariant (respectively, unimodular) embedding of $T_3$ from this; the union of the images of the closed edges will be the same as in the embedding of $T'$. \end{remark}
+To see such an invariant embedding, take the Ford horocyclic tiling (see, e.g., Figure 3.3 in \cite{LP}), let $F$ be a fundamental domain that contains the origin, and choose a random isometry that maps the origin to a point of $F$ according to Haar measure.
+Consider the centers of the interstices (bounded pieces in the complement of the disks) and the straight lines between neighboring ones (which will all have the same length), and apply the random isometry to this embedded graph of $T_3$. \end{remark}